-Queens’ College has a Schools Liaison Officer, Maria McElroy, and a Widening Participation Assistant, Hannah Thomson.
+Queens’ College has a Schools Liaison Officer, Maria McElroy, and a Widening Participation Assistant, Isaac Barkway.
 Both are always pleased to hear from students, parents and schools, so please do not hesitate to email them.

 If you are a teacher or careers advisor at a school, you may also wish to sign up for our termly newsletter containing more information on outreach events at Queens' via email.
 You can view the most recent newsletter .
 If you would like to organise a half-day visit to Queens' for your students, please complete a form and Maria or Isaac will get in touch with you.

 In addition to Maria, Siân and Isaac, Boo Hinton is the JCR Access Officer and a current undergraduate at Queens’ College.